Care arrangements come in various forms, including:

 The Hope and Healing framework (2019) guides the provision of residential care services.
 It identifies a young person's fundamental needs for physical, emotional and cultural safety, nurturance, development and healing from trauma.

-In a semi-independent living (SIL) placement, a small number of young people (15 years or older) live in a residential setting, supported by case/youth workers on a structured support model.
+In a supported independent living care arrangement, a small number of young people (15 years or older) live in a residential setting, supported by case/youth workers on a structured support model.
 Workers generally do not live in the house but provide external support through regular visiting.
 This model of care provides young people with opportunities to develop life skills which will support their transition to adulthood.

 Therapeutic residential care service